Exploring Whether or Not Personal Loans Are Bad

 • Personal loans generally offer a wide range of borrowing limits, typically between $1,000 and $100,000.

-• Proceeds of personal loans can be used for a variety of purposes, from paying down credit card debt to making home improvements and more.
+• Proceeds from personal loans can be used for a variety of purposes, from paying down credit card debt to making home improvements and more.

 • Unsecured personal loans are offered by many lenders.
 There is no need to put any of your assets up as collateral for the loan, nor do you risk losing them should you default.

-It’s important to weigh these benefits against potential disadvantages, and determine if it’s bad to get a personal loan for your financial needs.
-Here’s a look at some of the downsides of taking out a personal loan.
+It’s important to weigh these benefits against potential disadvantages and determine whether it’s bad to get a personal loan for your financial needs.
+Here’s a look at some of the downsides of taking out a personal loan:

-• Personal loans may not offer the lowest possible borrowing option.
-For example, you might be able to get a better rate on a home equity loan or a home equity line of credit (HELOC) if you have enough equity in your home.
+• Personal loans may not offer the lowest-cost borrowing option.
+For example, you might be able to get a better rate on a home equity loan or a HELOC if you have enough equity in your home.
 That said, both of those lending instruments use your house as collateral, so if you default, you could risk losing your home.

 • Personal loans sometimes have fees or penalties that can increase the cost of borrowing.
-For example, origination fees on personal loans tend to be between 1% and 5%.
-Some lenders may charge prepayment penalties to ensure they don’t lose future interest payments if you pay off your loan early.
+For example, origination fees on personal loans tend to be between 1% and 10%.
+Some lenders may charge prepayment penalties to ensure they don’t lose future interest payments if you repay your loan early.

 • When you take out a personal loan, you’re increasing your overall debt.
 If you have other debts, comfortably affording all your monthly payments can become a challenge.
 And missing payments or making late payments can have a negative impact on your credit score.